mcidclan/atomic-point-of-view/README.md

 export the object with the available python script.

-Copy the voxels.bin at the root of the generator repository.
-Then run the following command to produce an APoV region with a locked camera navigation:
+Copy the voxels.bin at the root of the repository.
+Then, as an example, run the following command to produce an APoV region with a locked camera navigation:
-./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
+./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:180 \
-    max-ray-depth:256 projection-depth:300
+    ray-step:2 max-ray-depth:192 projection-depth:300

 Or, for a free camera navigation:
-./bin/apov space-block-size:256 atomic-pov-count:180 ray-step:2 \
+./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:180 \
-    max-ray-depth:256 projection-depth:300 cam-lock-ahead
+    ray-step:2 max-ray-depth:192 projection-depth:300 cam-lock-ahead

-For PSP generate the raw data with:
+For PSP, to get a smaller raw file, you can run something like the following:
-./bin/apov space-block-size:256 atomic-pov-count:90 ray-step:4 \
+./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:90 \
-    max-ray-depth:256 projection-depth:300
+    ray-step:4 max-ray-depth:192 projection-depth:300

+Or by using indexed colors:
+./bin/apov space-block-size:256 vertical-pov-count:1 horizontal-pov-count:180 \
+    ray-step:2 max-ray-depth:192 projection-depth:300 export-clut compress-clut \
+    clut-compression-mode:luminance

+Depending on the number of color you might need to ajust the clut compression by ajusting the clut-compression-factor option.

 ###Available options